Anaheim Convention Center: Hostings

 It was briefly home to the Anaheim Arsenal basketball team in the NBA Development League from 2006 to 2009 before it relocated to Springfield, Massachusetts, for the 2009–10 season.

 During the 1992 Los Angeles riots, the Los Angeles Clippers were forced to move Game 4 of their NBA playoff series versus the Utah Jazz to the Convention Center.

 VidCon has been held at the Anaheim Convention Center since its third annual event in 2012.
 The new venue offered a much larger capacity than the previously used Hyatt Regency Century Plaza hotel in Los Angeles.
 WonderCon is hosted annually at the convention center since 2012, with the exception of 2016 when it was held at the Los Angeles Convention Center.

 The 2012 VEX Robotics World Championship was also held in the convention center.
 Almost 600 teams were present at the competition which utilized two of the convention center's exhibit halls, as well as the convention centers Arena.
 In 2013 the VEX Robotics World Championship returned to the Anaheim Convention Center, occupying 3 exhibit halls as well as the arena.
 There were over 700 teams present, representing 24 nations.
 Each competed to be crowned the World Championship within their respective divisions.

 Disney's inaugural D23 Expo, a biennial convention for Disney fans, was held at the Anaheim Convention Center in 2009.
 The convention center has hosted all subsequent D23 Expos.

 Lucasfilm's Star Wars Celebration fan gathering was held at the convention center in 2015.
+The Star Wars Celebration was scheduled to be held there for a second time in 2020, but was postponed to 2022.

 Minecon was held at the venue in September 2016.

 It hosted the 2017 World Weightlifting Championships.

 The Collegiate Challenge gymnastics meet was held in the arena in 2019.

 The convention center hosted the 2017 FBLA-PBL National Leadership Conference.

 The convention center hosted the 2019 Business Professionals of America National Leadership Conference.

 The convention center and arena is currently hosting the California State Future Farmers of America leadership conference, which started in 2018, the largest youth convention in the State of California.
 As of 2019, 9,000 students from across the state of California have attended the event, with more expecting to show up in the future.

-The convention center was a filming location for Star Trek: Picard and will make an appearance in the show as a part of Starfleet Headquarters.
+The convention center was a filming location for Star Trek: Picard and made an appearance in the show as a part of Starfleet Headquarters.

 The convention center served as a mass COVID-19 vaccination site for Orange County workers and residents from February to June 2021.

+The convention center hosted the 2025 Future Business Leaders of America National Leadership Conference and the 2025 Pokémon World Championships.